 Toilets

-There are a limited number of Disabled parking spaces situated on the approach to the Cathedral via West Street.
-These spaces can be used free of charge provided the vehicle is displaying a disabled person's badge and the registered disabled person is driving or is a passenger.
+There are a limited number of Accessible parking spaces situated on the approach to the Cathedral via West Street.
+These spaces can be used free of charge provided the vehicle is displaying a blue badge.

 Dogs